• Skip to primary navigation

 🧅 Main Ingredients + Notes

 The secret to faster and easier meals often lies in the ingredients.
-For example, store-bought items and ingredients you make ahead and store in the refrigerator (or freezer) can turn a 60-minute recipe into a 30-minutes meal or less.
+For example, store-bought items and ingredients you make ahead and store in the refrigerator (or freezer) can turn a 60-minute recipe into a 30-minute meal or less.

 Disclosure: This post may contain affiliate links to products and foods I use in my kitchen.
-This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
+If you click through and make a purchase, I will earn a commission at no additional cost.
 To view my entire storefront of recommended kitchen tools and equipment, check out my shop on Amazon.

 🔪 Recommended Equipment

-Having the right equipment for recipes makes prepping soooo much easier.
-If you want more fuss-free prepping and cooking, check out my updated list of favorite kitchen tools and equipment.
+Having the right equipment for recipes makes prepping so much easier.
+Check out my favorite kitchen tools and equipment that can save you time in the kitchen.

 • Chef's knife